ethanmackie/ecash-chat/README.md

 ## Key Features

 - One-click metamask-like login experience
+- Direct wallet to wallet and an all-in townhall forum
 - Displays only messaging transactions
 - Real time address specific filtering
 - XEC Tipping on addresses
 - Integrated with the eCash Alias protocol
 - Enables embedding of images, Youtube videos, Twitter tweets and emojis in messages
-- Powered by In-Node Chronik via Cashtab Extensions
+- Powered by In-Node Chronik and Cashtab Extensions

 ## Specifications